-The Founder, Dr. Brenda M. Greene
+The Founder and Executive Director: Dr. Brenda M. Greene

 Professor Greene’s research and scholarly work include composition, African American literature, and multicultural literature.
 She is editor of The African Presence and Influence on the Cultures of the Americas (Cambridge Scholars Publishing, 2010), a book of essays that focus on the impact of Africa in the Americas from the perspectives of literature, language, music, dance, and psychology.
-She has co-edited Resistance and Transformation: Conversations with Black Writers (Morton Books 2010); Meditations and Ascensions: Black Writers on Writing (Third World Press, 2008); Redefining Ourselves, Black Writers in the Nineties (Peter Lang Publishers, 1999); and Rethinking American Literature (National Council of Teachers of English, 1997).
-She has also written extensive essays, grants, book reviews, and presentations in English Studies.
-She earned a Ph.D. in English with a concentration in education from New York University.
+She has co-edited Resistance and Transformation: Conversations with Black Writers (Morton Books, 2010); Meditations and Ascensions: Black Writers on Writing (Third World Press, 2008); Defining Ourselves, Black Writers in the 90s (Peter Lang Publishers, 1999); and Rethinking American Literature (National Council of Teachers of English, 1997).
+She has also written extensive essays, grants, and book reviews, and conducted presentations in English Studies.
+She earned a Ph.D. in English with a concentration in Composition and Rhetoric from New York University.

-Dr. Greene’s educational leadership and professional accomplishments span more than 40 years.
+Dr. Greene’s educational leadership and professional accomplishments span more than 45 years.
 Known as a literary activist over the years, she taught at the Board of Education before becoming director of the Right to Read Program at Malcolm King College Harlem Extension; has served on many college committees at Medgar Evers College; has served as director of literacy and writing programs for youth and adults; and has been a jurist for professional and literary organizations.
-Most notably through Center for Black Literature, Dr. Greene has consistently pursued her passion of expanding, broadening, and enriching the public’s knowledge and aesthetic appreciation of the value of the literature produced by Black writers.
+Most notably through the Center for Black Literature, Dr. Greene has consistently pursued her passion of expanding, broadening, and enriching the public’s knowledge and aesthetic appreciation of the value of the literature produced by Black writers.
 She is the visionary behind groundbreaking public and academic programs that support Black Writers.
-She is also the host of the long-running weekly program, Writers on Writing, heard on New York airwaves (WNYE, 91.5 FM) and globally online.
+She is also the host of the long-running weekly program, Writers on Writing, heard on New York airwaves (WNYE, 91.5 FM) and globally via YouTube.
 The program features writers of the African Diaspora discussing their lives, their creative process, and their work (novels, poems, plays, nonfiction, and more).

-Dr. Greene is the proud mother of two sons, Talib Kweli Greene (an internationally known hip-hop artist) and Jamal K. Greene (professor of Constitutional Law at Columbia University), and the proud grandmother of Amani, Diani, Riya, Ayan, Kian, and Justice.
+Dr. Greene is the proud mother of two sons, Talib Kweli Greene (an internationally known hip-hop artist) and Jamal K. Greene (Professor of Constitutional Law at Columbia University), and the proud grandmother of Amani, Diani, Riya, Ayan, Kian, and Justice.

-Copyright © 2021 All rights reserved. | Center for Black Literature at Medgar Evers College, CUNY.
+Copyright © 2023, Center for Black Literature at Medgar Evers College.